luispedro/talk-scientific-communication/talk.md

 ---

+## Narrative

+- Tell a _story_, but it's **a scientific story**.
+- It does not need to be the real story of the research process (_we read paper X, so thought about hypothesis Y_...).
+- It is about how the slides follow and build upon each other.

+---

 ## Summarize at the end

 - Repeat the _key points_.
 - Not too many.

 _Tip_: when preparing **start with the summary slide**.
-In 10 minutes, you will be able to transmit 2-3 points, every other slide should serve to reinforce these points.
+In 10 minutes, you will be able to transmit 2-3 points, _every slide_ should serve to reinforce these points (if they don't, either toss them out or revise the narrative).

 ---